antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 title: MVC, HTTP, CQRS
 ---

-MVC (Model-View-Controller) is one of the most well-known and least understood decomposition patterns.
+MVC (Model-View-Controller) is one of the most well-known and least-understood decomposition patterns.

-Initially it was used in "fat" client applications.
-Model, View, and Controller in such applications were all loaded in memory, and could interact immediately:
+The MVC approach was introduced in "fat" client applications.
+Model, View, and Controller in such applications were all loaded in memory and could interact immediately:

 ![MVC on fat clients](/images/MVC_fat_client.png)

-This is how original (correct) MVC interaction in fat clients works:

-- User clicks on button in UI, which triggers Controller action
+- User clicks on a button in UI, which triggers Controller action
-- Controller action triggers some business logic on model Model, Model changes it's state
+- Controller action calls business logic on Model, Model changes its state
 - Since View *observes* Model, it is automatically re-rendered
-- User sees new UI
+- User sees the new UI

-Such simple design had following benefits:
+The design had the following benefits:

-- Presentation Layer (View and Controller) is separate from business logic (Model)
+- The presentation Layer (View and Controller) is separate from the business logic (Model)
-- Model does not know anything about its presentation
+- Model knows nothing about its presentation
-- Controller does not know anyting about View, it only interprets user input and passes it to Model.
+- Controller knows nothing about View.
+It only interprets user input and passes it to the Model.
-- CQRS (Command Query Responsibility Segregation) principle is followed: state-modifying infrastructure (Controller) is different from state-receiving infrastructure (View), their complexity can be managed separately.
+- It follows the CQRS (Command Query Responsibility Segregation) principle: state-modifying infrastructure (Controller) is different from state-receiving infrastructure (View).
+Their complexity is separated.

-Later MVC was adopted for web applications.
-Some of the web-framework implementations were completely wrong:
+Later web applications adopted the MVC approach.
+But some of the web frameworks implemented it differently:

 ![Completely wrong implementation of MVC on server](/images/MVC_Server_HTTP_Completely_Wrong.png)

-There are couple problems with such implementeation:
+There are a couple of problems with such implementation:

 - state modification and state representation both happen in one web request.
-This is violation of HTTP protocol.
+It is a violation of the HTTP protocol.
 - Controller does all the communication.
-It knows about both Model and View.
-It violates CQRS and combines complexity of View and Controller.
+It knows about both models and views.
+It violates CQRS and combines the complexity of both the View and Controller.

-By design, HTTP protocol follows CQRS principle: commands (POST, PUT, DELETE) must be separate from queries (GET).
-So if we'll follow HTTP, we will follow CQRS on communication layer:
+By design, HTTP protocol follows the CQRS principle: commands (POST, PUT, DELETE) must be separate from queries (GET).
+So if we follow HTTP, we will follow CQRS on the communication layer:

 ![Wrong implementation of MVC for HTTP](/images/MVC_Server_HTTP_Wrong.png)

-Here data retrieval request (GET) is separated from data modification (POST), but Controller is still an entry point for both, which is violation of CQRS on application level.
-Most modern web frameworks are built this way.
+Here data retrieval request (GET) is separated from data modification (POST), but Controller is still an entry point for both violating the CQRS principle on the application level.
+A lot of modern web frameworks are built this way.

-To build a proper client-server MVC, one simple step is needed: remove Controller from data retrieval request.
+One simple step is needed to build a proper client-server MVC: remove the Controller from the data retrieval request.

 ![Correct implementation of MVC for HTTP](/images/MVC_Server_HTTP.png)

-You can see that this diagram is almost identical to initial correct fat-client MVC diagram.
-Such implementation of MVC is correct:
+You can see that this diagram is almost identical to the initial correct fat-client MVC diagram:

  - Controller only does state modification.
  - View only does state representation.
- - Both respond to request directly.
+ - Both respond to the request directly.

-We can see that both MVC and HTTP follow CQRS principle.
+Both MVC and HTTP follow the CQRS principle.

 If we apply CQRS further, we will separate our business operations infrastructure from reporting:

 ![CQRS applied to web application](/images/MVC_Server_HTTP_CQRS.png)

-This approach allows to build more scalable applications.
-One of the possible furhter evolution options is Event Sourcing architecture.
+One of the evolution branches of the CQRS principle is Event Sourcing architecture.